ayeseeem/icm-java-style/Coding Standard.md

 - Regex for Eclipse/Spring STS to convert (simple, single-comma) assertions:
   - Find: `assertEquals\((.*), (.*)\)`
   - Replace: `assertThat\($2, is\($1\)\)`
+- If using Hamcrest:
-- If using Hamcrest, prefer Hamcrest's `assertThat()` to JUnit's `assertThat()`, which is being deprecated.
+  - Prefer Hamcrest's `assertThat()` to JUnit's `assertThat()`, which is being deprecated.
     - It can give slightly better diagnostic messages, and is more future-proof.
     - In Eclipse, add `org.hamcrest.MatcherAssert` to the "Favorites" (Preferences: Java; Editor; Content Assist; Favorites) so that it is offered as a suggestion with code completion.
       You will still have to take care to pick the Hamcrest version rather than the JUnit version, if it is offered.
+  - In Eclipse, add `org.hamcrest.Matchers` to the "Favorites" (Preferences: Java; Editor; Content Assist; Favorites) so that an extended range of options - like `empty()` - are offered as suggestions with code completion.

 ### SonarQube ###